thisishuey/dotfiles/README.md

 git push --set-upstream origin master
 ```

+### Mosh & finishing setup

-**NOTE:** After initial install you should be able to use mosh to access the site (be sure that you've opened UDP ports 60000-61000 for mosh access).
+After initial install you should be able to use mosh to access the site (be sure that you've opened UDP ports 60000-61000 for mosh access).
 Once you've connected via mosh you can run the following to finish setup:

 ```
 sudo apt update